 What Is Botox Made Of?

-Botulinum type A in Botox is made and purified in the lab to produce a sterile and weaker product that is safe to inject and use for cosmetic as well as medical purposes.
-Although Botox is not made from animal products and is hence generally considered suitable for vegans or vegetarians.
+Botox a brand of Botulinum Type A injections.
+This is a powerful neurotoxin.
+In nature, it is produced by a bacterium called Clostridium botulinum.
+This bacteria causes an illness called botulism.
+To make Botox for injections, Botulinum type A is made and purified in the lab.
+This produces a sterile and weaker product that is safe to inject and use for cosmetic as well as medical purposes.
+As Botox is not made from animal products, it has a reduced risk of allergic reaction.
+Additionally, it is generally considered suitable for vegans or vegetarians.

 However, although it does not contain animal products, Botox is not considered cruelty-free.
-This is because Botox is a drug, and hence has undergone animal testing a requirement to ensure that it is safe and effective prior to being approved for use in humans.
+This is because Botox is a drug, and hence has undergone animal testing.
+This is a requirement that ensures that drugs are safe and effective.
+All governments need it before approving any drug for use in humans.
 If you are in doubt in terms of the ingredients or manufacturing process of Botox, consult with a clinician who will be able to advise you if the product is suitable based on your clinical and ethical needs.

 How Does Botox Work?

 Once you inject Botox into the skin, it targets the neuromuscular junction.
 Botox blocks the nerve signalling processes.
 These normally contract the muscles.
 By blocking these, Botox causes temporary muscle weakness or paralysis instead.
 The amount of botox used determines the level of and duration of muscle relaxation.